2019 Sri Lanka Easter bombings: Public signage

 The government has stated that the Ministry of Home Affairs will issue a circular calling for the removal of all signage displayed in the Arabic language.
 This follows a statement by the Prime Minister which stated that all street name boards in the island should only be in Sinhalese, Tamil and English.

 Minimum age of marriage

 The Prime Minister has stated that the Muslim Marriage and Divorce Act will be amended to include a minimum age of marriage of 18 years to the traditional Muslim law, which had been criticised for lacking a minimum age of marriage, resulting in underage marriages.

 Sports

 Association football

 The 2022 FIFA World Cup qualifying campaign 2nd leg clash between Sri Lanka and Macau was unable to take part as the Macanese squad refused to travel to Sri Lanka amidst the concern after the Easter bombings.
-FIFA subsequently forfeited the match and awarded a 3–0 win to Sri Lanka, thus qualified the team to the second round.
+FIFA subsequently declared the match forfeited, and awarded a 3–0 win to Sri Lanka, thus qualifying the team for the second round.